-With salmon fishing season coming up, many anglers will be traveling to enjoy fishing along popular streams and rivers in Oswego County, including Black Creek, in Mexico, NY.
-Recently, an invasive aquatic plant, fanwort (Cabomba caroliniana), was found to be established in Black Creek above the Youngs Mill Dam in the Village of Mexico.
+Recently, an invasive aquatic plant, fanwort (Cabomba caroliniana), was found to be established in Black Creek in the Village of Mexico.
 Fanwort is not currently known to be established in nearshore habitats of the Great Lakes and has potential to be impactful and rapidly spread if introduced.
 This invasive plant is known for outcompeting native vegetation, reducing light availability for benthic organisms and native plants, and reducing dissolved oxygen levels, all of which can impact populations of native aquatic species.
-This species also easily spreads via fragments carried by water flow or recreational movements, which is why discovery of fanwort close to Lake Ontario immediately raised concerns from invasive species managers.
+This species also easily spreads via fragments carried by water flow or recreational movements, which is why discovery of fanwort close to Lake Ontario immediately raised concerns.

-The Youngs Mill Dam currently controls water levels on Black Creek and is scheduled to be reconstructed early this fall to enhance fish and wildlife habitat.
-With the planned reconstruction activities, there was a heightened risk that fanwort fragments could further spread down Black Creek, which joins the Little Salmon River and drains into Lake Ontario.
-To help reduce the spread potential of fanwort into these waterbodies, on August 29th, 2024, staff members from the St. Lawrence Eastern Lake Ontario Partnership for Regional Invasive Species Management (SLELO PRISM), Cornell University’s Water Resources Institute, Village of Mexico Department of Public Works, and the NYS Department of Environmental Conservation joined efforts to remove the fanwort surrounding the reconstruction zone and the sparse populations of the plant downstream.
+The Youngs Mill Dam, which historically controlled water levels on Black Creek, has undergone reconstruction to enhance fish and wildlife habitat.
+With the construction activities, there is a heightened risk that fanwort fragments could further spread down Black Creek, which joins the Little Salmon River and drains into Lake Ontario.
+To help reduce the spread potential of fanwort into these waterbodies, staff from SLELO PRISM, Cornell University’s Water Resources Institute, Village of Mexico DPW, and NYS DEC joined efforts to remove an area of the fanwort surrounding the reconstruction zone and the sparse populations of the plants downstream.

 Community members and anglers who visit Black Creek and Little Salmon River can help stop the spread of fanwort by looking for and reporting observations, and always practicing Clean-Drain-Dry protocols with all boating and fishing equipment.